 He’s a lawyer and he picks locks.
 There’s already more than a thousand ~2 minutes videos on his channel.
 The lockpicking process is always shot in a single take.

-She records herself playing video games that I often won’t take the time or can’t play myself (like newly released console exclusives) but that I want to experiment in some way.
+She records herself playing video games that I often won’t take the time to play myself but that I want to experiment in some way.
 I put her videos in the background when I’m doing something else.

 I know nothing about chemistry and never cared about chemistry but I enjoy his different experiments.
 He’s articulate and shows a lot of persistence and passion and that’s entertaining in itself.

-Very long essays, sometimes over two hours, about whatever he wants to talk about.
+Very long essays, sometimes over two hours, or four or seven, about whatever he wants to talk about.
 I listen to it as a podcast mostly but his different road trips across America are also worth watching.

 Inventor of shitty robots and much more.
 She’s clever and funny and the nature of her projects makes it even more comical.